macOS 13 Ventura announced: new features, everything you need to know

 Sherlocking an app we spoke of in May, you can use your iPhone as a camera for your Mac in Ventura.

-Using an accessory, you can place your iPhone to the top of your Mac, and it will automatically detect the new camera, allowing you to use it in FaceTime.
+Using an accessory, you can place your iPhone on the top of your Mac, and it will automatically detect the new camera, allowing you to use it with FaceTime.